GuruNivash/CNN-Epilepsy/README.md

 features from EEG signals and classification task is performed on the extracted features to detect the onset of a seizure.
 The network is trained and tested using MATLAB.
 An accuracy of 95.09% is achieved.

+This repository contains four files: epilepsy2.m ----> Preprocessing of EEG Signals taken from Bonn Epilepsy dataset is done.
+Preprocessing step involves FIR Bandpass Filtering, DWT, Spectrogram generation features_extraction.m -----> Features such as GradCam and Occlusion Sensitivity are executed to understand what's happening inside the CNN in each layer transfer_learning_new.m ----> Building CNN Model AlexNet for classification: Seizure/Healthy